mark-watson/hy-lisp-python-book/manuscript/hytutorial.md

 ## We Will Use the Contributed **let** Macro in Book Example Code

 In Scheme, Clojure, and Common Lisp languages the **let** special form is used to define blocks of code with local variables and functions.
-I will require (or import) the contributed **let** macro, that substitutes for a built-in special form, in most examples in this book but I might not include the **require** in short code listings.
+I will require (or import) the contributed **let** macro, that substitutes for a built-in special form in most examples in this book, but I might not include the **require** in short code listings.
 Always assume that the following lines start each example:

 {lang="hylang",linenos=on}
 ~~~~~~~~